SamSeabourn/toxoplasmosis/README.md

 ### **Potentual Updates**
 - Use cat images once CATAAS is back online
+- Add loaders, the API calls take some time to fetch
 - Split content scripts into multiple files
 - Add resize listener to the window
 - Add toggles for each feature and save state